mediacloud/rss-fetcher/doc/deployment.md

 run on any server.

-You can duplicate the production database into your staging environment by:
+You can duplicate the production database into your staging environment by running `./dokku-scripts/clone-db.sh staging-rss-fetcher`

-   ssh dokku@tarbell postgres:export rss-fetcher | dokku postgres:import staging-rss-fetcher

-If staging is being done on tarbell, the command will be more efficient (no ssh/network/encryption involved) if executed as root, without ssh:

-   dokku postgres:export rss-fetcher | dokku postgres:import staging-rss-fetcher

-This is best done while there are no active staging-rss-fetcher containers running (before pushing code).
+This is best done while there are no active staging-rss-fetcher containers running (ie; before pushing code).

 Then merge the state of the mediacloud/main branch into mediacloud/staging, either via github PR or `git checkout staging; git